 |Associate Fellow (AFHEA)||Fellow (FHEA)||Senior Fellow (SFHEA)||Principal Fellow (PFHEA)|

-Eligibility: Staff applying for Associate Fellow of Advance HE (D1) must have completed at least 25 hours of teaching in Higher Education and have completed the Certificate in Teaching and Learning in Higher Education (CTLHE).
+Eligibility: Applicants for Associate Fellow of Advance HE (D1) must have completed at least 25 hours of teaching in Higher Education and have completed the Certificate in Teaching and Learning in Higher Education (CTLHE).

 Peer teaching observation